Menu

 Plan Langston Blvd. and East Falls Church

-The AEFCCA area was not included in Plan Langston Boulevard (approved by the County Board on November 11,2023) because it already has a relatively recent redevelopment plan: The East Falls Church Area Plan (you may find it under the Planning tab, above).
-At the November 11 County Board meeting, the Board members voted (unanimously) to commit to take action in the short term to bring WMATA (Metro) and VDOT together to discuss their interest in joint development of the Park and Ride site which they own.
+The AEFCCA area was not included in Plan Langston Boulevard (approved by the County Board on November 11,2023) as it has a relatively recent redevelopment plan: The East Falls Church Area Plan (look under the Planning tab).
+The County Board also committed to take action in the short term to bring WMATA (Metro) and VDOT together to discuss their interest in development of the Park and Ride site which they jointly own.
 Only after confirming such interest, a review of the East Falls Church Area Plan could then take place, but is not likely to occur for several years.
 The County's stated purpose of such a review is to "align" the goals and recommendations of the East Falls Church Area Plan with those of Plan Langston.
-This is not likely to be a difficult task as the goals of both Plans are largely the same: transit-oriented development that promotes economic vitality and environmental sustainability, that diversifies the housing stock available for families of diverse economic means, that creates a sense of place, and that promotes streetscapes that are safe for all.
+This should be a straightforward task as the goals of both Plans are largely the same: transit-oriented development that promotes economic vitality and environmental sustainability, that diversifies the housing stock available for families of diverse economic means, that creates a sense of place, and that promotes streetscapes that are safe for all.

 Langston Blvd Plan